6 Essential nutrients for vegetarians: Meeting your needs on a plant-based diet

 Taking a supplement is a reasonable way to boost your omega-3s.
 Most omega-3 supplements are from fish sources.
 Fortunately, algae-sourced DHA and EPA supplements are becoming more available.

 Want to make sure you are getting the essential nutrients for your vegetarian diet?
-MyNetDiary Premium will allow you to customize your reports for up to 45 nutrients, including iron, calcium, vitamin D, and vitamin B12.
+MyNetDiary Premium will allow you to customize your reports for over 100 nutrients, including iron, calcium, vitamin D, vitamin B12, zinc, and omega-3 fatty acids.
 You can also include contributions from vitamins and supplements.

 See vitamin recommendations for all populations here.